Ctrl-X/Siribro/README.md

-##

 ## Customization
-There is already a lot of way to customize Siribro.
-Each section will discuss about a specific aspect.
+There is a lot of way to customize Siribro.
+Feel free to reach me at  *julien at myly.fr* Each section will discuss about a specific aspect.

 ### Set Options to customize your setup